jrodewig/wanderahead.github.io/_posts/2025-04-08-unexpected-things-to-do-in-calhoun-ga.md

   height="442"
   loading="lazy"
 />

+The farm store has the usual souvenirs (felted soap, dryer balls) and unusual
+ones: nesting balls that look like giant furry heads, which you hang in your yard so birds can make tiny, intricate nests from the hair.
+In winter, Cain can barely keep alpaca socks in stock.
+“Alpaca fiber wicks the moisture away from your skin, but it’s really warm and lightweight,” she says.

 If you want to take it one step further and be part of the behind-the-scenes process of making alpaca fiber, you can.
 Every April, Cain and a crew of